dara1429/Daniel_Rapacchietta_CSCI2270_Final/README.md

 ---How to Run---

-1. Compile main.cpp (Driver) with maze.cpp/maze.h/player.cpp/player.h

-2. Run with argument[1] as “maze.txt”.
+1. Download repo files all to the same folder.

+2. Open a terminal in that folder.

+3. Make the program with command: make

+4. Run the program with command: ./mazegame maze.txt

 ---Requirements---